How can you tell if a product has toxic PFAS? Lack of labeling laws make it hard for consumers

 Groups like the Green Science Policy Institute are working to test products and make a list of those that are PFAS-free.
 The Environmental Working Group found tested PFAS in baby products like crib mattresses.

-Rebecca is our energy and environment reporter.
+Rebecca Thiele is Indiana Public Broadcasting's energy and environment reporter.
 Contact her at rthiele@iu.edu or follow her on Twitter at @beckythiele.

+This story is a collaboration between Indiana Public Broadcasting and Side Effects Public Media.

+Side Effects Public Media is a health reporting collaboration based at WFYI in Indianapolis.
+We partner with NPR stations across the Midwest and surrounding areas — including KBIA and KCUR in Missouri, Iowa Public Radio, Ideastream in Ohio and WFPL in Kentucky.